quixadhal/PyRom/README.md

 For the love of god, someone please help - I'm doing this because it's fun, but it's more fun to do it together!
 Just PR changes - I'm not going to be very picky as long as they're an improvement.

 Even if you just pull it and test it locally to open bugs, opening bugs is awesome and appreciated.
 If you're interested in becoming an owner on the repo, send me an email at bubthegreat@gmail.com

+The typing is incredibly loose with lots of Any getting thrown around - as we add more typing, we'll find more bugs ahead of time.
+We're using black for formatting to keep formatting consistent.